 I am a composer, videographer, and arts administrator based in Chicago and Amsterdam.
-I'm currently working as a Production Coordinator for Make Music Chicago and Rush Hour Concerts at the International Music Foundation, as a videographer for my new company Videotape, and as composer studying for a Master's degree at the Conservatorium van Amsterdam.
+I'm currently working as a Producer at the International Music Foundation, as a videographer for my new company Videotape, and as composer studying for a Master's degree at the Conservatorium van Amsterdam.
 I'm also in the process of setting up an ensemble for the performance of Early and New music, called Stile Nu, in both of my homes.

 I have participated in masterclasses with Esa-Pekka Salonen and Christopher Theofanidis and have had lessons with Ted Hearne, Aaron Jay Kernis, Mario Garuti, Dmitri Tymoczko and Anna þorvaldsdóttir.
 In autumn 2014, I spent a semester studying visual cultures and composition with Patricia Alessandrini at Goldsmiths College, University of London, and in summer 2015 I returned to the U.K. to conduct historical musicology research at the British Library and the London Metropolitan Archives regarding the Jew's harp in early modern England.